-Moreover, these tasks are \textbf{highly stochastic}, as the underlying dynamics model is a probabilistic neural network and each state transition is a sample from this model.
-For details on the simulator, and the design of the state/action spaces and reward functions, please refer to Appendix \ref{DetTCT}.
-We compare our algorithms with SOTA model-free and model-based offline RL methods, specifically CQL and Optimized.
-The learning performance on the three tracking tasks is shown in Figure \ref{fig:2}, where the x-axis and y-axis represent the training epochs and (negative) full-shot tracking errors, respectively.
-Our algorithms consistently outperform the baselines.
-Notably, the offline dataset does not include the reference shot or any similar, nearby shots.
-Therefore, restricting the policy to stay close to the behavior policy, as done in model-free methods, can be problematic.
-Also, learning dynamics models for MBRL is quite challenging in this nuclear fusion scenario.
-Our algorithms share the same ensemble of dynamics models with ``Optimized" for policy learning, and the comparisons can demonstrate the superiority of Bayesian RL and deep search.
-Figure \ref{fig:2} has been smoothed for visualization\footnote{The episodic return is plotted every 10 training epochs, with the y-axis representing the average value of a sliding window of length 5.}.
-We further report the average return over the final 10 training epochs in Table \ref{table:6}, and the conclusions align with those from the D4RL MuJoCo tasks, showing the robustness of our proposed algorithms.
+Moreover, these tasks are \textbf{highly stochastic}, as the underlying dynamics model is a probabilistic neural network and each state transition is a sample from this model. \textbf{For details on the simulator, and the design of the state/action spaces and reward functions, please refer to Appendix~\ref{DetTCT}}.